 CRS 18-4-103 is the Colorado statute that defines the crime of second-degree arson.
-This offense entails damaging someone else’s property using fire or an explosion when that property is something other than a building or occupied structure.
+This offense is defined as damaging someone else’s property using fire or an explosion when that property is something other than a building or occupied structure.
 Convictions for second-degree arson are usually Class 4 felonies.
 If the property damage was less than $100, though, it is a Class 2 misdemeanor.

 Section 18-4-103 states that “(1) A person who knowingly sets fire to, burns, causes to be burned, or by the use of any explosive damages or destroys, or causes to be damaged or destroyed, any property of another without his consent, other than a building or occupied structure, commits second degree arson.”